Pandora: Works and Days

 Only Hope remained there in an unbreakable home within under the rim of the great jar, and did not fly out at the door; for ere that, the lid of the jar stopped her, by the will of Aegis-holding Zeus who gathers the clouds.

-Hesiod does not say why hope (elpis) remained in the jar.
+Hesiod does not say why Hope (Elpis) remained in the jar.
 Hesiod closes with a moral (105): there is "no way to escape the will of Zeus."

-Hesiod also outlines how the end of man's Golden Age (an all-male society of immortals who were reverent to the gods, worked hard, and ate from abundant groves of fruit) was brought on by Prometheus.
-When he stole Fire from Mt.
-Olympus and gave it to mortal man, Zeus punished the technologically advanced society by creating a woman.
-Thus, Pandora was created and given the jar (mistranslated as 'box') which releases all evils upon man.

 Archaic and Classic Greek literature seem to make little further mention of Pandora, but mythographers later filled in minor details or added postscripts to Hesiod's account.
 For example, the Bibliotheca and Hyginus each make explicit what might be latent in the Hesiodic text: Epimetheus married Pandora.
 They each add that the couple had a daughter, Pyrrha, who married Deucalion and survived the deluge with him.
 However, the Hesiodic Catalogue of Women, fragment #5, had made a "Pandora" one of the daughters of Deucalion, and the mother of Graecus by Zeus.
 In the 15th-century AD an attempt was made to conjoin pagan and scriptural narrative by the monk Annio da Viterbo, who claimed to have found an account by the ancient Chaldean historian Berossus in which "Pandora" was named as a daughter-in-law of Noah in the alternative Flood narrative.